zeidon/zeidon-joe/Home.md

 ---
-title: This is my Zeidon title
+title: What is Zeidon
-layout: post
+layout: default
 ---

 # Sample Zeidon Application: Admin